ryanxete/robo_v_dino/README.md

 # robo_v_dino

-fight between robot vs dinosaur
+fight between robot and the dinosaur